Nonparametric bounds for vaccine effects in randomized trials: Motivation for nonparametric bounds

-The subsequent sections present LP-based and monotonicity-based bounds for Groups 2-4.
-In Sections \ref{sec:sim} and \ref{sec:real_data_example}, we compare between the LP-based or monotonicity-based bounds in terms of length, and examine the factors that affect the width of the bounds.
-For Group 2, under Figure \ref{fig:sub.viol.1}, we explain in length the methods we leverage in this paper to construct the nonparametric, valid, and sharp bounds.
-Bounds are considered \emph{valid} if they do not exclude any possible value of the estimand based on the true probabilities that can be estimated from the data.
-Bounds are \emph{sharp} if every value within them represents a feasible value for the estimand, given these estimable probabilities \citep{jonzon2025adding}.
+The subsequent sections present LP-based and monotonicity-based bounds for Groups 2--4.
+All proofs are provided in the Appendix.
+In Sections \ref{sec:sim} and \ref{sec:real_data_example}, we compare the LP-based and monotonicity-based bounds in terms of length, and examine the factors that affect the width of the bounds.
+For Group 2, we explain in length the methods we leverage in this paper to construct the nonparametric bounds.